Published on Feb 18, 2022

-One of the essential requirements for today’s parents is to protect their kid’s security and privacy on their iPhones.
+One of the essential requirements for today's parents is to protect their kid's security and privacy on their iPhone .
 Since an Apple ID account contains contacts and email addresses, photos and videos, purchase history, and credit card information, it is crucial to protect this data.

 Two-factor authentication is a safety feature that requires you to enter a secondary code in addition to your password when logging in from a new or untrusted device.
-You require two ways to demonstrate your identity - a password and a verification code that is normally sent to your phone.
+You need two ways to demonstrate your identity - a password and a verification code generally sent to your phone.

 In addition to your standard password, it requires a secondary checking code from a trusted device when you need to check Apple ID from another iPhone or MacBook.

-Although the risk of someone other accessing your account through another untrusted device is extremely low.
-Some users may not find the extra hassle worth it.
-So, how can you disable two-step verification?
+Although the risk of someone other than you providing both your Apple ID login credentials and the passcode accessed through another trusted account is extremely low, some users may not find the extra hassle worth it.
+So, how can two-step verification be disabled?
 And, why should you disable it?

-Apple's two-factor authentication process has become commonplace in recent years, but you may want to reduce the complexity of your account by turning off two-factor authentication for a variety of reasons.
+Apple's two-factor authentication process has become commonplace in recent years.
+Still, you may want to reduce the complexity of your account by turning off two-factor authentication for a variety of reasons.